JRL-CARI-CNR-UNIBS/OpenMORE/README.md

 ```

 ## Quick examples
 If you want to take a look at how the library works, you can run these two quick examples in which the robot follows a trajectory and replans it when a random object obstructs its path.
-The simulation is repeated with different replanning algorithms.
+The simulation is repeated with different replanning algorithms, with different performance in the two following scenarios.

 To use a Cartesian point robot, launch:
 ```